50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS pseudo-elements are special keywords that allow for the creation of virtual elements not present in HTML markup.
-They can be used to style specific parts of an element, such as the first letter or first line of text, or to insert content before or after an element.
+They can be used to add information before or after an element, or to style particular parts of an element, like the first letter or line of text.
+Pseudo-elements provide a way to enhance and manipulate the visual presentation of content without modifying the HTML structure.
+They are particularly useful for adding decorative or functional content in a clean and efficient manner.

 68. What is the transform property in CSS3 used for?
 Please provide examples of its usage.